ericperez/squerly/README.md

 -  Saved Report--these will allow you to 'save' snapshots of report input parameters and recall them later

--  Scheduled Events--want to get the output of a report in your input on a recurring schedule?
+-  Scheduled Events--want to get the output of a report in your inbox on a recurring basis?
 Scheduled events will allow you to do that

--  Input Validation--Input validation for reports still needs to be implemented
+-  Input Validation--Validation for report input parameters still needs to be implemented

 -  Data transformations--Aggregates, slicing & dicing of the data in various ways